saf-dmitry/taskpaper-mode/README.md

 - A tag consists of an at symbol (`@`) preceded by a space and followed by a tag name.
 Tags can optionally have a value in parentheses after the tag name.

 Indentation level (with tabs, not spaces) defines ownership.
 For instance, if you indent one task under another task, then it is considered a subtask.
 Projects, tasks, and notes own all items that are indented underneath them.
+The nesting level can go as deep as you need it to be.
 Empty lines are ignored when calculating ownership.

 The system doesn't force any particular system on you; it provides basic list making elements for you to use as you see fit.
 See the [TaskPaper User's Guide][taskpaper-guide] for more details.